University College London Courses

 Group 4

-Departments include: Slade School, Psychology, Architectural and Interdisciplinary Studies, Bartlett, Bartlett (Planning Studies), Construction and Project Management, Biological Sciences, Molecular Biosciences, Neurosciences, Chemistry, Earth Sciences, Infection and Immunity, Anthropology, Geography, Archaeology, Biomedical Sciences
+Departments include: Slade School, Psychology, Architectural and Interdisciplinary Studies, Bartlett (Planning Studies), Biomedical Sciences, Molecular Biosciences, Chemistry, Earth Sciences, Infection and Immunity, Anthropology, Economics, Geography, Archaeology

 Group 5

-Departments include: Biochemical Engineering, Chemical Engineering, Civil Engineering, Electronic and Electrical Engineering, Mechanical Engineering, Management, Physics and Astronomy, Statistics
+Departments include: Biochemical Engineering, Chemical Engineering, Civil Engineering, Electronic and Electrical Engineering, Mechanical Engineering, Engineering (Biomedical), Management, Biological Sciences, Human Sciences, Neurosciences, Physics and Astronomy, Mathematics, Statistics

 *If you’re unsure which fee group applies to you, please contact your Program Advisor.
 For supplemental fee estimates, select “More Info” under the Fees & Scholarship Details heading.